virtualatoms/handbook/docs/getting-started/your-first-day.md

 **Doctoral Academic Communication Requirement (DACR)**

-Check [Imperial DACR](https://www.imperial.ac.uk/academic-english/current-students/doctoral/academic-communication-requirement/) page whether you fulfilling the exemption requirements.
-Otherwise, DACR assessment 1 and 2 would be necessary.
-Assessment 1 should be finished within 3 months of the registration date.
+Check [Imperial DACR](https://www.imperial.ac.uk/academic-english/current-students/doctoral/academic-communication-requirement/) page whether you fulfil the exemption requirements.
+Otherwise, DACR Assessments 1 and 2 would be necessary.
+You must complete Assessment 1 within three months of your registration date.

 **English Language Classe**

-Check the [Centre for Academic English](https://www.imperial.ac.uk/academic-english) to find more details about mandatory language course.
-All students whose native language is not English are required to attend English Language classes in the first year.
-Remember to registrate the courses in time, it closes early each term.
+Check the [Centre for Academic English](https://www.imperial.ac.uk/academic-english) for more details about mandatory language courses.
+All students whose native language is not English must attend English Language classes in their first year.
+Remember to register for the courses on time; they close early each term.

 **Late starter**

-For those who start their study later than beginning of the academic session, send an email to [PG Tutor](https://www.imperial.ac.uk/chemistry/postgraduate/phd/pastoral-support/).
-They will arrange a meeting with you, and explain the pastoral care available to you.
+For those who start their study later than the beginning of the academic session, send an email to [PG Tutor](https://www.imperial.ac.uk/chemistry/postgraduate/phd/pastoral-support/).
+They will arrange a meeting with you and explain the pastoral care available to you.